Home

 • For my flesh is meat indeed, and my blood is drink indeed."

-Truly Christ is declaring that whosoever partakes in eating of the sacrifice Lamb, is eternally keeping the law of God concerning this.
-It is not a New Covenant in the sense that Old Covenant saints were not saved this way, or had no access to Christ this exact same way.
-It is New only in the sense that it is the perfect administration of the Covenant of Grace, that the Mosaic law forecast would save.
-It is new in the sense of superior, since it is the only way into the Kingdom.
+Truly, Christ is declaring that whosoever partakes in eating of this sacrifice Lamb (John 1:29), is eternally keeping the Law of God concerning the only Lamb's blood that could take away sin.
+It is not a New Covenant in the sense that Old Covenant saints were not saved in this exact same way, or had no access to Christ in their day.
+It is new only in the sense that it is the perfect administration of the Covenant of Grace that the Mosaic Law forecast would save.
+It is new in the sense of it being superior to works, since it is the only way man can find his way into the Kingdom.

 Romans 11:17